Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 Now, if I wouldn't have explained anything to you guys, this is what you'd end up with for this guide:

 <% code do %>
-gem install gitpusshuten
+gem install heavenly
-gitpusshuten initialize
+heavenly initialize
-gitpusshuten user install-root-ssh-key to staging gitpusshuten rvm install to staging gitpusshuten passenger install to staging gitpusshuten user add to staging gitpusshuten mysql install to staging gitpusshuten mysql add-user to staging gitpusshuten push branch master to staging gitpusshuten nginx upload-vhost to staging
+heavenly user install-root-ssh-key to staging heavenly rvm install to staging heavenly passenger install to staging heavenly user add to staging heavenly mysql install to staging heavenly mysql add-user to staging heavenly push branch master to staging heavenly nginx upload-vhost to staging
 <% end %>

 **And we configured the following:**